noah-delacruz/SceneIt/README.md

 # SceneIt

 A full stack website that allows users to search for movies by name using The Movie Database (TMDB) API.
-SceneIt provides the ability to discover trending movies, access detailed information about movies, and saving favorites to a personalized collection.
+SceneIt provides the ability to discover trending movies, access detailed information about movies, and saving favorites to a collection.

 [SCREENSHOT HERE]

 ## Features

--   **Movie Search**: Find movies by name through TMDB's extensive database
+-   Movie search
--   **Trending Movies**: View the trending movies of the week
+-   View trending
--   **Detailed Movie Information**: Click on any movie to see expanded details
+-   Click on movie for detailed information
--   **Search Results Counter**: See the total number of search results
+-   Search results counter
--   **Pagination**: Navigate through multiple pages of search results
+-   Pagination
--   **Theme Toggle**: Switch between light and dark mode
+-   Light/Dark mode theme toggle
--   **User Authentication**: Register and login to access personalized features
+-   User authentication
--   **Favorites Collection**: Save movies to your favorites list and manage your collection
+-   Add to favorites collection

 ## Tech Stack